camunda/camunda-docs/docs/self-managed/operational-guides/configure-multi-tenancy.md

 ## Environment variables

-Without Helm charts, multi-tenancy can be enabled by the use of environment variables.
-This feature **must** be enabled in all required components, see:
+Without Helm charts, multi-tenancy can be enabled using environment variables.
+This feature **must** be enabled in **all** required components, see:

 - [Identity](../../../self-managed/identity/deployment/configuration-variables/#feature-flags)
 - [Zeebe](../../../self-managed/zeebe-deployment/configuration/gateway-config/#zeebegatewaymultitenancy)